Dozens killed, injured in new Pakistan-Afghanistan border clashes

 Mujahid claimed Afghani forces returned fire, killing “a large number” of Pakistani soldiers, seizing Pakistani weapons and tanks and destroying Pakistani military installations.

-But Pakistani officials blamed the Afghan Taliban for first firing on a Pakistani military post near the border, causing the clashes that also wounded four of its own civilians.
-The Reuters news agency quoted unnamed security officials as saying six Pakistani soldiers were killed in the violence.
+But Pakistani authorities blamed the Afghan Taliban for first firing on a Pakistani military post and other areas near the border, causing the clashes that also wounded four of its own civilians.
+The Reuters news agency quoted unnamed security officials as saying six Pakistani soldiers were killed in the violence, which one official said lasted around five hours.

-“Taliban forces attacked Pakistani post near Chaman (district),” Habib Ullah Bangulzai, the regional administrator in Pakistan’s Chaman district, told Reuters.

-The fighting continued for about five hours in the early hours of the day, he said, claiming that Pakistani forces had “repulsed” the attack.
+Najibullah Khan, a resident of Pakistan’s Chaman district, said the clashes forced some people living near the border to flee.
+“People are in a very difficult situation.
+Shells are falling in people’s homes,” he said.

 The conflict had subsided as of 05:30 GMT, according to Afghanistan’s Taliban.